pulpgrinder/sic-transit/documentation.md

 # SicTransit Documentation and Tutorial

-This is the full documentation for the SicTransit library.
-It has live examples for all the public methods which can be run directly from this documentation.
+This documentation includes live examples which can be run directly from this screen.

 SicTransit is [available on GitHub](https://github.com/pulpgrinder/sic-transit).